alongd/RMG-Py/documentation/source/users/arkane/input.rst

 Option #2: Directly Enter Molecular Properties
 ----------------------------------------------
-While it is usually more convenient to have CanTherm parse molecular properties from the output of quantum chemistry calculations
+While it is usually more convenient to have Arkane parse molecular properties from the output of quantum chemistry calculations
 (see `Option #1: Automatically Parse Quantum Chemistry Calculation Output`_) there are instances where an output file is not available and it is more convenient for the user to directly enter the molecular properties.
 This is the case,  for example, if the user would like to use calculations from literature, where the final calculated molecular properties are often reported in a table (e.g., vibrational frequencies, rotational constants),